Bread Technologyintermediate-to-advancedprofessional bakers26 min read · updated 2026-06-26

 11. Fault analysis: when the improver is part of the problem

 The following table covers faults that can result from improper improver use.
 Other causes (flour quality, yeast activity, process temperature, oven problems) must be excluded first.
-Full data including additional faults is in data.json table fault-table-improver.
+Full data including additional faults is in the fault table below.

 12. Regulatory notes